“Oh god, not this crap again.”

 Referring to Hedges’ book, psychologists Oksana Yakushko and Nancy Burke write:

 “The pandemic has given a renewed push to eugenic rhetoric, embracing ‘herd immunity’ (which involves a sacrifice of the weak to ensure the survival of the herd), and touting, even by a former US president, ‘racehorse theories’ (which advocate selective breeding to enhance a country’s prowess) beloved by American eugenicists and German Nazis alike, while hundreds of thousands of people are dying, many of them due to racial and financial injustice.”

 The way out?
 Building resilient communities

 One key to rescuing resilience from its current morass is admitting that any talk of resilience is useless as long as it is narrowly focused on individuals.
 What we need are resilient communities, not individual workers dragged through the latest pop psychology fad.
-Rather than chasing whatever training is the flavour of the season, organisations need to develop processes that sustain resilience.
+Rather than chasing whatever training is the flavor of the season, organizations need to develop processes that sustain resilience.
 That’s the only route to becoming truly flexible and bouncing back after every setback, according to Shubhra Hajela, global wellbeing leader at IT services firm Genpact.

 A case for cohesion